Anti-Catholicism in literature and media: Cinema

 Miramax, a company run by producer and convicted sexual predator Harvey Weinstein, has been accused of spreading anti-Catholic propaganda.

 According to Jesuit priest Father James Martin, the U.S. entertainment industry is of "two minds" about the Catholic Church.
 He argues that:

 "On the one hand, film and television producers seem to find Catholicism irresistible.
 There are a number of reasons for this.
 First, more than any other Christian denomination, the Catholic Church is supremely visual, and therefore attractive to producers and directors concerned with the visual image.
 Vestments, monstrances, statues, crucifixes – to say nothing of the symbols of the sacraments – are all things that more 'word oriented' Christian denominations have foregone.
 The Catholic Church, therefore, lends itself perfectly to the visual media of film and television.
 You can be sure that any movie about the Second Coming or Satan or demonic possession or, for that matter, any sort of irruption of the transcendent into everyday life, will choose the Catholic Church as its venue.

 Second, the Catholic Church is still seen as profoundly "other" in modern culture and is therefore an object of continuing fascination.
 As already noted, it is ancient in a culture that celebrates the new, professes truths in a postmodern culture that looks skeptically on any claim to truth, and speaks of mystery in a rational, post-Enlightenment world.
 It is therefore the perfect context for scriptwriters searching for the "conflict" required in any story."

 He argues that, despite this fascination with the Catholic Church, the entertainment industry also holds contempt for the Church.
 "It is as if producers, directors, playwrights and filmmakers feel obliged to establish their intellectual bona fides by trumpeting their differences with the institution that holds them in such thrall."

 Television

+Rede Record, a controversial Brazilian TV station owned by the Brazilian Protestant church Universal Church of the Kingdom of God (UCKG) (run by the controversial Brazilian Protestant televangelist pastor, writer, and billionaire businessman Edir Macedo), has been accused of spreading anti-Catholic propaganda.

 Father James J. Martin suggests that "it is television that has proven the most fertile ground for anti-Catholic writing.
 Priests, when they appear on television shows, usually appear as paedophiles or idiots, and are rarely seen to be doing their jobs."